SwissArmyWrench/johnnybgoode/docs/GOALPOSTS.md

 - [x] Create deployment system and guidelines
 - [x] Create usage docs
 - [x] Build in customizability for file/folder name parsing
-- [ ] Test on major platforms and shells
-- [ ] Write and test shell scripts for `johnny jump` on PowerShell, Bash, and Mac
 - [x] Build cloneable / copyable dummy JohnnyDecimal setup for testing
 - [x] ~~Integrate env variables for Johnny Decimal top level path~~ Setup standard location for config file on various systems
 - [x] Integrate customization YAML file

+Notes:
+Goals for testing on major shells and platforms have been tabled for the time being.
+Since the additional shell scripting required is simple and would not affect version numbers.
+It has been tested on Windows and Linux and the UNIX underpinnings of MacOS should pose no problem.

 ## Goals for Later Versions